JoseAlz/JoseAlz/README.md

 - 🌱 Programming languages **Javascript, HTML5 and CSS3**
 - other languages java, assembler, python, cobol.
-- 👯  learning new languages ​​like ** xxxx**
+- 👯  learning new languages ​​like ** ruby ...**
-- Framework and Tools: React, Django, netbeans, eclipse, vscode.
+- Framework and Tools: React, Django, Netbeans, Eclipse, Vscode.